polterguy/hyper-core/README.md

 /hyper-core/mysql/todo/items/select?[columns]=description,id&[order-by]=description&[order-dir]=desc
 ```

-The above will return the first 10 records, but only the `description` and `email` columns, and sort your results descending by
+The above will return the first 10 records, but only the `description` and `id` columns, and sort your results descending by
 their `description` column's value.
 All additional parameters becomes a part of the where clause to your SQL, and must all
 contain two components, separated by `:`.
 Below are the explanation for these components.